Exhausted mom? Read on.

 2. Start your “Momcation” small and inexpensive.

 Let’s face it: It’s a big deal for a mother to do a solo trip for pleasure.
 Society, emotions, and logistics can derail that first launch from the nest.
+A luxury all-inclusive resort may not be the best first trip away.

 To support success, therefore, I’d suggest making your first trip away short — one or two nights max — and within an easy drive or efficient direct flight home.
 Being relatively close diminishes stress about any (highly unlikely but still nervous-making) need to rush back.